 « By 2018, China is expected to become the top importer of foreign food products, with the total value of food imports set to reach RMB 480 billion (US$77 billion). »

 According to the World Trade Organization China surpassed the United States to become the world’s largest importer of agricultural products.
-Even with 500 million farmers, China has been unable to meet the country’s growing demand for grains, soy beans and other commodities.
+Even with 500 million farmers, China has been unable to meet the country’s growing demand for grains, soybeans and other commodities.
+The scandals regarding local food products have resulted in distrust, a problem that will take years to rectify.

 Providing enough food at acceptable levels of quality and at an affordable cost is shaping up to be one of China’s most challenging problems.